2022 Nigeria Invitational Women's T20I Tournament

-The 2022 Nigeria Invitational Women's T20I Tournament was a women's T20I cricket (WT20I) tournament that was held in Nigeria from 28 March to 3 April 2022.
+The 2022 Nigeria Invitational Women's T20I Tournament was a Twenty20 International (T20I) tournament that was held in Nigeria from 28 March to 3 April 2022.
 The venue for all of the matches was the Tafawa Balewa Square Cricket Oval in Lagos.
 Along with the hosts Nigeria, the tournament featured the national teams of Gambia, Ghana, Rwanda and Sierra Leone.
 Cameroon were also originally scheduled to take part.